 What if a Letter of Claim does not resolve the matter immediately?

 Where liability is not accepted or a case is not settled, ultimately a claim should be issued in the Queen’s Bench Division of the High Court.
 This may prompt settlement discussions.
 If the claim does not settle the matter will be set down for a trial normally 9-18 months after the issue of the claim.

 How long do I have to bring a privacy claim?

-Whilst technically there is no definitive authority, the general view is that claims should be brought within six years.
+Whilst technically there is no definitive authority, the general view is that claims should be brought within six years (of the date of the breach or, if the information was concealed, from when it could have reasonably have been discovered).
 The Court has a discretion to disapply or defer this period in exceptional circumstances.
 Nevertheless, claimants are advised to bring claims promptly.

-Litigation can be costly.
-Therefore at the outset of your case we will conduct a cost benefit analysis with you (for example, if your case succeeded would your opponent able to pay any judgment or costs order?)
+Litigation can be stressful, time consuming and costly.
+Therefore at the outset of your case we will conduct a cost benefit analysis with you.
 We will talk you through this process.
 We offer honest and pragmatic advice to our clients.
-We will always consider alternative options, including other causes of action (such as harassment and defamation) and approaching intermediaries.
+We will always consider alternative options, including asserting other causes of action (such as harassment and defamation), approaching intermediaries or PR work.

 The first step is to attend a preliminary consultation.
 At the consultation we will advise you on the merits of any claim, talk through the relevant practical and legal issues, and set out your options.
 We will review relevant documentation ahead of the consultation.
 The consultation will help you understand your position and allow you to make an informed decision about what action to take.